On the additive image of 0th persistent homology: Related Work

 \section{Related Work}

-This paper builds on our previous work~\cite{bauer2020cotorsion}, where we investigated representations with additional algebraic properties satisfied by those arising from $\operatorname{H}_0(-;F)$.
-Since the representation theory of such representations appears intractable, our focus here is on classifying the precise representations in the (additive) image of $\operatorname{H}_0(-;F)$.
+This paper builds on our previous work~\cite{bauer2020cotorsion}, where we investigated representations with additional algebraic properties satisfied by those arising from $\operatorname{H}_0(-;F)_*$.
+Since the representation theory of such representations appears intractable, our focus here is on classifying the precise representations in the (additive) image of $\operatorname{H}_0(-;F)_*$.

 In the context of topological data analysis, two works have addressed related questions.
-Brodzki, Burfitt, and Pirashvili~\cite{brodzki2020complexity} studied the essential image of $\operatorname{H}_0(-;F)$, obtaining similar results for posets to Proposition~\ref{prop.same_add_image} and Proposition~\ref{prop.graphs} in this paper; see \cite[Theorem 4.4, Theorem 5.9]{brodzki2020complexity}.
-Another recent work by Bindua, Brüstle, and Scoccola~\cite{bindua2024decomposing}, developed in parallel to ours, focuses on the additive image of $\operatorname{H}_0(-;F)$ for indexing categories that are rooted trees.
+Brodzki, Burfitt, and Pirashvili~\cite{brodzki2020complexity} studied the essential image of $\operatorname{H}_0(-;F)_*$, obtaining similar results for posets to Proposition~\ref{prop.same_add_image} and Proposition~\ref{prop.graphs} in this paper; see \cite[Theorem 4.4, Theorem 5.9]{brodzki2020complexity}.
+Another recent work by Bindua, Brüstle, and Scoccola~\cite{bindua2024decomposing}, developed in parallel to ours, focuses on the additive image of $\operatorname{H}_0(-;F)_*$ for indexing categories that are rooted trees.
 They establish that only finitely many indecomposable representations exist in the additive image in this case, leading to our Corollary~\ref{cor.treequiver}.
 Their approach, complementary to ours, is tailored to rooted trees and leverages Kinser's work~\cite{kinser2010rank} to describe all indecomposables in the additive image~\cite[Corollary C]{bindua2024decomposing}.
 Moreover, they present a quadratic-time algorithm for decomposing representations obtained by applying $\operatorname{H}_0$ to a filtration of a graph $G$, where the input size is the number of edges and vertices in $G$~\cite[Theorem D]{bindua2024decomposing}.

-For higher-degree homology, Carlsson and Zomorodian~\cite{carlsson2007theory} showed that the functor $\operatorname{H}_n(-;F)$ is dense for prime fields.
-This result was later extended to $\mathbb{Z}$ coefficients by Harrington, Otter, Schenck, and Tillmann~\cite{harrington2019stratifying}.
+For higher-degree homology, Carlsson and Zomorodian~\cite{carlsson2007theory} showed that for prime fields $F$ the functor $\operatorname{H}_n(-;F)_*$ is essentially surjective.
+This result was later extended to $\Z$ coefficients by Harrington, Otter, Schenck, and Tillmann~\cite{harrington2019stratifying}.
 Our work is the first to address the case where $F$ is not necessarily prime.